-Members have the right to be treated equally.
+They have the right to be treated equally.

-Our vision networks cannot discriminate against you based on:
+We and our providers cannot discriminate against them based on:

-- Age, sex, race, skin color, religion, or sexual orientation - The country you or your ancestors came from - Marital status (married, divorced, single, or in a domestic partnership) - Health care needs and how often you use services - History as a victim of domestic violence
+- Age, sex, race, skin color, religion or sexual orientation - The country you or your ancestors came from - Marital status (married, divorced, single or in a domestic partnership) - Health care needs and how often you use services - History as a victim of domestic violence

 Members have a right to file a complaint if they think they have been treated differently because of their race, color, birthplace, language, sex, age, religion, disability, or any status protected by federal or state civil rights laws.
-If they complain or appeal, they have the right to keep getting care without fear of bad treatment from their Provider, March Vision Care, or their Plan.
+If they complain or appeal, they have the right to keep getting care without fear of bad treatment from their Provider, March or their Plan.